 - Aggression – Some seniors may become agitated or violent when dementia or Alzheimer’s symptoms get worse.

-Witnessing these sundowning symptoms in a senior You Love Can Be upsetting.
+Witnessing these sundowning symptoms in a beloved senior can be upsetting.
 You may also be unsure how to handle it without exacerbating the situation and making them even more agitated.

 Over time, you will start to see a pattern in your loved one’s sundowning episodes so that you can anticipate when they will occur and what tends to trigger them.
-This can help you develop a routine that will keep them feeling calmer and minimize symptoms.
+This can help you develop a routine that calms them and minimizes symptoms.

-Trying to help a senior you love when they are experiencing sundowning symptoms can be overwhelming at times.
-With the help of memory care at Buckner Calder Woods, you do not have to manage this on your own.
+With the help of memory care at Buckner Calder Woods, you do not have to manage this alone.
 Our professionals are trained to help seniors in our memory care facility manage sundowning symptoms and keep them feeling calmer and happier.
-Call us today at 844.536.0569 to learn how we support our residents in memory care and help them enjoy a better quality of senior living.
+Contact Buckner Calder Woods online, or call us at 409.407.7636 to learn how we support our residents in memory care and help them enjoy a better quality of senior living.